Nepiki/Guides/Snatcher-(Sega-CD).md

 - [Act 2 - Eating Ramen](https://retroachievements.org/achievement/95783)
 - [Act 2 - Visiting the Fortune Teller in Act 2](https://retroachievements.org/achievement/189424)

-It is possible to go for all the other events while going for the rank.
+It is possible to go for all events, especially those with achievements, while going for the rank.
 However, some events will be bad enough to drop your rank, even getting just one of them.
-All of these events will be marked to identify which is which.
-For achievements about bad events, it is suggested to make a save before doing them, so to not jeopardize your run.
+Those events will be marked to identify which is which.
+For achievements about these bad events, it is suggested to make a save before doing them, so to not jeopardize your run.
 Story related achievements won't have a need to be marked, as you'd have to do them anyway.

 ![](https://github.com/RetroAchievements/guides/assets/133049176/8af2f203-6c6c-4a9f-98d3-27ba4f21befb) NEUTRAL - Nothing is affected